December 27, 1965 Electronics

 tuners are also competitive in price with tube tuners.

-by transistorizing the least demanding spots first - the low-level processing
+design by transistorizing the least demanding spots first - the low-level processing

 But Admiral's manager of color tv engineering, Leonard Dietch, believes transistors

-should be used now wherever they are economically possible.
+should be used now wherever they are economic-ally possible.
 Admiral plans to

 All the way.
 Sylvania Electric Products, Inc. opposes hybridization;

 a fully transistorized receiver ready by 1967.
-W. D. Shuster, engineering manager in the entertainment
+W. D. Shuster, engineering manager

-it.
+about it.
 The General Electric Co. is said to be working on both hybrid and